dragomano/SMF-Compat/README.md

 ## Description

-The package is designed to prepare current SMF 2.1 modifications for the future migration to 3.0.
+This package is designed to prepare existing SMF 2.1 modifications for the upcoming migration to SMF 3.0.

-The proposed utility classes eliminate the need to declare global variables in your modification code.
+The included utility classes eliminate the need for global variables in your modification code.

-As a result, your modifications will be able to work in both SMF 2.1 and 3.0, with minimal changes.
+As a result, your mods will be compatible with both SMF 2.1 and 3.0 with minimal adjustments.

 ## Installation

-In the root directory of your modification, run the command:
+In your modification's root directory, execute:

 ```bash
 composer require bugo/smf-compat
 ```

-Then in `app.php` (or other similar _entry point_), include `autoload.php`:
+Then, include `autoload.php` in `app.php` (or a similar entry point):

 ```php
 require_once __DIR__ . '/vendor/autoload.php';